 Get ready to impress.
 Pan Seared Salmon with Creamy Leeks and Poached Egg Recipe is Whole 30 approved and will show you just how good eating real food can be.

-Health food.
 Let’s be honest.
 If I have to stare down one more label to see if it’s whole 30 approved or not, I am going to lose it.
 See, doing the whole 30 was great.
-Didn’t loose a pound, but felt amazing.
+Didn’t lose a pound, but felt amazing.
 But those first few weeks of mulling over every single item in the market, doubling my grocery bill, and stocking the shelves with the little odds and ends that make the diet do-able was a serious pain in the ass.

 I scoured the internet for ideas, tried meal prepping, ate like 3 dozen eggs out of recipe burn out.